GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-11-13-using-synoptic-api.md

 All public data (including the GEUS network) is accessible open access and free of charge to anyone using the data for non-profit and/or academic or research purposes.
 Synoptic has paid tiers for corporate users and to access [value-add services](https://synopticdata.com/value-add-services/) such as advanced quality control and the Synoptic precipitation service.

+As with the THREDDS server, any data available via Synoptic services should be considered provisional.
+Synoptic archives historical data, but this archive will only represent data as it was received (no historical re-processing occurs).
+The API (and other services) should be used primarily for near real-time data applications.
+Users should go to Dataverse for historical/citable datasets.

 # Using the Weather API service
 Documentation: [https://docs.synopticdata.com/services/](https://docs.synopticdata.com/services/)